Tai-DucTran/religion-calendar-app/README.md

 - To update or changes something nits: `Housekeeping: commit message`

 - This is the first conflict line.
-- This is the 2nd conflict line.
-- This is the 3rd conflict line.
-- This is the 4th conflict line.
 - This is the 5th conflict line.
 - This is the 6th conflict line.
 - This is the last conflict line.